Dior rebuilds Paris in a spectacular Fashion Week show | Lifestyles - ExBulletin

 Cinematic daydreaming has been a springboard for the 75-year-old British designer who has earned a reputation for his bold use of color, notably at his neon pink flagship store in Los Angeles.

-Monochrome nickel gave a lovely shiny quality to a loose double-breasted coat reminiscent of the pre-war movie era.
+Monochromatic nickel gave a lovely shiny quality to a loose double-breasted coat reminiscent of the pre-war film era.
 Sepia, the reddish-brown hue associated with monochrome images of early cinema, was evoked in loose printed corduroys and an emerald green leather jacket evoked early Technicolor.

 Still, the movie theme felt a bit lost on many of the other models shown on Friday.